 - A. MoDOT's PCE approvals and CE2s submitted to FHWA for approval may only be made by officers or offices specifically identified below: - 1.
 Approval of PCEs in Appendix A is delegated to the MoDOT Environmental Compliance Manager, the designated Local Public Agency (LPA) Environmental Specialists, and the Environmental and Historic Preservation Manager. - 2.
 Certification of CE2s is delegated to the MoDOT Environmental Compliance Manager and the Environmental and Historic Preservation Manager. - B. In accordance with 23 CFR 771.129, if a change in the project scope, project limits, existing conditions, or pertinent regulations occurs after the PCE has been approved, the approved PCE determination shall be re-evaluated, commensurate with the change, to ensure the PCE determination is appropriate.
 This should occur at the time the change is identified, but at a minimum, the project must be assessed for changes when the project moves to the next subsequent phase of development (final design, ROW acquisition, or construction obligation).
 If during the re-evaluation, the impacts exceed any threshold defined in section IV(A)(1)(b) of this Agreement or unusual circumstances defined in 23 CFR 771.117(b) exist, due to the change in scope of work or unforeseen conditions, MoDOT will send the re-evaluation to FHWA for review and a decision on how to proceed.
 The re-evaluation shall describe the project scope change(s) including an assessment of consequential impacts.
 Include any mitigation commitment changes resulting from the re-evaluation, and documentation of coordination with resource agencies and the public, as appropriate.
 MoDOT shall not remove or alter commitments that resulted from coordination with resource agencies without the applicable agencies prior approval.
 MoDOT shall not remove or alter commitments that resulted from public coordination without prior appropriate public involvement and FHWA approval.
-Based on the re-evaluation process described herein, MoDOT will have verified if the original PCE determination remains valid at the time of the federal project approval request.
+Based on the re-evaluation process described herein, MoDOT will prepare additional documentation, if necessary, to ensure that determinations are still valid.
 Coordination should occur with FHWA, as appropriate, to determine if a CE2 review is warranted.